carrotflakes/poler/README.markdown

 # Poler

 Poler can generate macros which convert infix notation to prefix notation.
+Poler aims to easily build DSL on Common Lisp.
 We call the conversion **polish** in Poler.